 A major factor in the success of Sea Turtle's attacks is how DNS security has lagged behind the security of other internet technologies.
 Experts like Paul Kocher recommend that DNS providers implement DNSSEC, which stands for Domain Name Server Security Extensions.
 It's a suite of specifications designed to cryptographically sign data to verify that DNS data is valid.
 But Kocher says that DNSSEC implementation been a lengthy process.
 "The transition to DNSSEC has taken 20 years, but it's plodding along and making a difference.
 A lot of us are used to working on internet company time, where you get an idea, do a markup and it's in release in six months."

 “This attack shines a very bright spotlight on how we secure DNS servers and other core infrastructure,” observes Perelli-Harris.
-“It also directly draws attention to how we secure and protect machine identities that control the flow of sensitive data between machines.
+“It also directly draws attention to how we manage and protect machine identities that control the flow of sensitive data between machines.
 Active monitoring of DNS and public certificates is the only way to protect enterprises and government from these kinds of attacks.”

 Proper DNSSEC implementation can detect malicious DNS record changes, indications of compromise of attacks like the ones Sea Turtle has engaged in.
 Organizations which operate DNS servers will need to figure out why DNSSEC implementation is taking so long so they can overcome those challenges.
 They'd better hurry up, because state-sponsored APTs like Sea Turtle sure aren't slowing down.